WhatsApp

 Type: Fungal infection

-This illness is caused by an infection with a common type of fungus called Candida.2 Candidiasis is most often observed in patients with a CD4 cell count of less than 200 cells/mm3.1 However, candidiasis is only considered an opportunistic infection when it infects the oesophagus (swallowing tube) or lower parts of the lung.2 Signs include painless, creamy white, plague-like lesions that occur on or in the mouth area.1
+This illness is caused by an infection with a common type of fungus called Candida.2 Candidiasis is most often observed in patients with a CD4 cell count of less than 200 cells/mm3.1 However, candidiasis is only considered an opportunistic infection when it infects the oesophagus (swallowing tube) or the lung.2 Signs include painless or painful, creamy white, plaque-like lesions that are visible in the mouth and pharynx (throat) area.1

 Name of infection: Cryptococcosis (also called cryptococcal disease/ meningitis)